-Prior to April 1, 2008, the Authority financed Mortgage Loans that refinanced single family homes.
-In the case of such Mortgage Loans, the loan amount (plus all subordinate debt secured by the property after closing of such Mortgage Loan) could not exceed the lesser of the then current appraised value of the property or the sum of (i) the payoff (if any) of the applicant's or applicants' existing first mortgage loan; (ii) the payoff (if any) of applicant's or applicants' subordinate mortgage loans (provided such loans did not permit periodic advancement of loan proceeds) closed for not less than 12 months preceding the date of the closing of the Mortgage Loan and the payoff (if any) of applicant's or applicants' home equity line of credit loan (i.e. loan which permitted periodic advancement of proceeds) with no more than \$2,000 in advances within the 12 months preceding the date of the closing of the Mortgage Loan, excluding funds used for the purpose of documented improvements to the residence; (iii) the cost of improvements which were performed to the property after the closing of the Mortgage Loan and for which loan proceeds were escrowed at closing; (iv) closing costs, discount points, fees and escrows payable in connection with the origination and closing of the Mortgage Loan; and (v) up to \$500 to be payable to the applicant or applicants at closing.
-In addition, if the applicant or applicants requested to receive loan proceeds at closing in excess of the limit set forth in (v) above, the loan amount (plus all subordinate debt secured by the property after closing of the Mortgage Loan) could be increased to finance such excess cash up to a loan amount not in excess of 95% of the current appraised value.
-If the applicant's or applicants' existing mortgage loan to be refinanced was a Mortgage Loan, the applicant or applicants could request a streamlined refinance of such existing Mortgage Loan in which the Authority required less underwriting documentation (e.g. verification of employment) and charged reduced points and fees.
-For such streamlined refinances, the loan amount (plus all subordinate debt secured by the property after closing of the new Mortgage Loan) was limited to (i) the payoff of the existing Mortgage Loan and (ii) required closing costs, discount points, fees and escrows payable in connection with the origination and closing of the new Mortgage Loan; provided, however, that the loan amount (plus all subordinate debt to be secured by the property after closing of the new Mortgage Loan) could not exceed 100% of the greatest of original appraised value, current real estate tax assessment, current appraised value or other alternative valuation method approved by the Authority.
-Such Mortgage Loans are First Mortgage Loans.
-Effective April 1, 2008, the Authority suspended the financing of Mortgage Loans that refinance single family homes as described above.
-No assurance can be given whether the Authority will recommence the financing of any such loans (see "Fannie Mae Financing" below for a discussion of the mortgage loans that are being financed by the Authority through Fannie Mae, including mortgage loans that refinance existing single family mortgage loans; and see "Changes in Federal or State Law and Programs" below for a discussion of the expected refinancings by the Authority of its FHA insured and VA guaranteed Mortgage Loans).
+Prior to April 1, 2008, the Authority financed mortgage loans that refinanced single family homes.
+In the case of such mortgage loans, the loan amount (plus all subordinate debt secured by the property after closing of such mortgage loan) could not exceed the lesser of the then current appraised value of the property or the sum of (i) the payoff (if any) of the applicant's or applicants' existing first mortgage loan; (ii) the payoff (if any) of applicant's or applicants' subordinate mortgage loans (provided such loans did not permit periodic advancement of loan proceeds) closed for not less than 12 months preceding the date of the closing of the Authority mortgage loan and the payoff (if any) of applicant's or applicants' home equity line of credit loan (i.e. loan which permitted periodic advancement of proceeds) with no more than \$2,000 in advances within the 12 months preceding the date of the closing of the Authority mortgage loan, excluding funds used for the purpose of documented improvements to the residence; (iii) the cost of improvements which were performed to the property after the closing of the Authority mortgage loan and for which loan proceeds were escrowed at closing; (iv) closing costs, discount points, fees and escrows payable in connection with the origination and closing of the Authority mortgage loan; and (v) up to \$500 to be payable to the applicant or applicants at closing.
+In addition, if the applicant or applicants requested to receive loan proceeds at closing in excess of the limit set forth in (v) above, the loan amount (plus all subordinate debt secured by the property after closing of the Authority mortgage loan) could be increased to finance such excess cash up to a loan amount not in excess of 95% of the current appraised value.
+If the applicant's or applicants' existing mortgage loan to be refinanced was an Authority mortgage loan, the applicant or applicants could request a streamlined refinance of such existing mortgage loan in which the Authority required less underwriting documentation (e.g. verification of employment) and charged reduced points and fees.
+For such streamlined refinances, the loan amount (plus all subordinate debt secured by the property after closing of the new Authority mortgage loan) was limited to (i) the payoff of the existing mortgage loan and (ii) required closing costs, discount points, fees and escrows payable in connection with the origination and closing of the new Authority mortgage loan; provided, however, that the loan amount (plus all subordinate debt to be secured by the property after closing of the new Authority mortgage loan) could not exceed 100% of the greatest of original appraised value, current real estate tax assessment, current appraised value or other alternative valuation method approved by the Authority.
+Such mortgage loans are First Mortgage Loans.
+Effective April 1, 2008, the Authority suspended the financing of mortgage loans that refinance single family homes as described above.
+No assurance can be given whether the Authority will recommence the financing of any such loans (see "Fannie Mae Financing" for a discussion of the single family mortgage loans that are being financed through Fannie Mae, including mortgage loans that refinance existing single family mortgage loans; and see "Changes in Federal or State Law and Programs" for a discussion of the expected refinancings by the Authority of its FHA insured and VA guaranteed single family mortgage loans).